 How Long Does an Infant’s Head Shape Take to Fully Develop

 Your newborn baby’s head has two soft spots, one on the top and the other at the back.
 The fontanelle, which is at the back of the infant’s head, will close at around six weeks.
 The soft spot at the top of the head is much more obvious to touch and can be seen as a tiny dip of skin.
-This spot will usually close after about 18 months of age.
+This spot usually closes between 9 and 18 months of age.

 Is an Odd Head Shape a Cause for Worry?